gevhaz/Lightningfocus/README.md

 | Short break       | 2                     |
 | Long break        | 5                     |

+Once you've run the command, a Work interval starts, and you are shown a desktop notification and a message in your terminal.
+You are notified in the same way when it is time for breaks or to work again.

 ## Capabilities

 - [x] Allow setting duration for work, short break, and long break intervals via command line.
 - [ ] Show current interval type and name in standard output.
 - [ ] Show time passed for current interval in standard output.
-- [ ] Show notifications when switching between work and breaks.
+- [x] Show notifications when switching between work and breaks.
 - [ ] Allow interactive selection of tasks.
 The user should be able to enter tasks one-by-one which will then be looped through.
-- [ ] It should be possible to use the app as a Pomodoro timer without naming any tasks.
+- [x] It should be possible to use the app as a Pomodoro timer without naming any tasks.
 - [ ] Allow setting default intervals in a configuration file.